pallets/flask/docs/blueprints.rst

 .. versionadded:: 0.7

+Flask uses a concept of *blueprints* for making application components and supporting common patterns within an application or across applications.
+Blueprints can greatly simplify how large applications work and provide a central means for Flask extensions to register operations on applications.
-Flask knows a concept known as “blueprints” which can greatly simplify how large applications work.
-A blueprint is an object works similar to an actual :class:`Flask` application object, but it is not actually an application.
-Rather it is the blueprint of how to create an application.
+A :class:`Blueprint` object works similarly to a :class:`Flask` application object, but it is not actually an application.
+Rather it is a *blueprint* of how to construct or extend an application.
-Think of it like that: you might want to have an application that has a wiki.
-So what you can do is creating the blueprint for a wiki and then let the application assemble the wiki on the application object.

 Why Blueprints?
 ---------------

-Why have blueprints and not multiple application objects?
-The utopia of pluggable applications are different WSGI applications and merging them together somehow.
-You can do that (see :ref:`app-dispatch`) but it's not the right tool for every case.
-Having different applications means having different configs.
-Applications are also separated on the WSGI layer which is a lot lower level than the level that Flask usually operates on where you have request and response objects.
+Blueprints in Flask are intended for these cases:

+* Factor an application into a set of blueprints.
+This is ideal for larger applications; a project could instantiate an application object, initialize several extensions, and register a collection of blueprints.
+* Register a blueprint on an application at a URL prefix and/or subdomain.
+  Paremeters in the URL prefix/subdomain become common view arguments (with defaults) across all view functions in the blueprint.
+* Register a blueprint multiple times on an application with different URL rules.
+* Provide template filters, static files, templates, and other utilities through blueprints.
+A blueprint does not have to implement applications or view functions.
+* Register a blueprint on an application for any of these cases when initializing a Flask extension.

+A blueprint in Flask is not a pluggable app because it is not actually an application -- it's a set of operations which can be registered on an application, even multiple times.
+Why not have multiple application objects?
+You can do that (see :ref:`app-dispatch`), but your applications will have separate configs and will be managed at the WSGI layer.

-Blueprints do not necessarily have to implement applications.
-They could only provide filters for templates, static files, templates or similar things.
-They share the same config as the application and can change the application as necessary when being registered.
+Blueprints instead provide separation at the Flask level, share application config, and can change an application object as necessary with being registered.
 The downside is that you cannot unregister a blueprint once application without having to destroy the whole application object.

 The Concept of Blueprints
 -------------------------

-The basic concept of blueprints is that they record operations that should be executed when the blueprint is registered on the application.
-However additionally each time a request gets dispatched to a view that was declared to a blueprint Flask will remember that the request was dispatched to that blueprint.
-That way it's easier to generate URLs from one endpoint to another in the same module.
+The basic concept of blueprints is that they record operations to execute when registered on an application.
+Flask associates view functions with blueprints when dispatching requests and generating URLs from one endpoint to another.

 My First Blueprint
 ------------------